The safety, health and wellbeing of our employees and contractors is a priority for Drax and vital to our continued success.

 Safety Management Systems

-Our Customers and Corporate sites in the UK continue to implement an SMS, with a focus on continuous improvement in our health and safety culture and promoting both physical and mental wellbeing.
+Our Customers and Corporate sites in the UK continue to implement a SMS, with a focus on continuous improvement in our health and safety culture and promoting wellbeing.

 Health and safety performance

-Each business unit reports monthly on Key Performance Indicators (KPIs), including Total Recordable Incident Rate (TRIR) and Lost Time Incident Rate (LTIR).
-Business units also report Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDORs) to regulators in the UK.
+Each business unit reports monthly HSE performance, including TRIR.
 The Board receives monthly reports as part of the CEO report, which includes information on any incidents and tracks trends.
-We investigate all injury events, with particular focus on those with high potential, to ensure that root causes are established and lessons are learned and shared across the organisation.
+We investigate all injury events, with particular focus on those with high potential, to ensure that root causes are established, and lessons are learned and shared across the organisation.

 Note: data include both employees and contractors.